Frequently Asked Questions

 Why do your prices vary from other carpet cleaners?

 We decided that we wanted to explain the price once instead of apologizing multiple times for poor results.
 We provide a high value cleaning where you get what you pay for.
-If you are looking for the cheapest price chances are you are also going to get disappointing results.
+If you are looking for the cheapest price for carpet cleaning, chances are you are also going to get disappointing results.
 We want you to be happy with the cleaning the first time and if you aren’t then we will make it right.

 What are the black lines around the baseboards and under doorways?